lauracutting/typetune/pages/about.md

 ## The Banner

 To maintain a uniformed blog, the banner adopts the same colour scheme as the logo.
 Shades of grey and black occupy the image, broken with hints of red.
-The red pops as a point of interest.
+The red pops as a point of interest, engaging the viewer whilst reflecting strength and rebellion, themes I want to be integrated throughout the blog.

 ![typetune banner](../uploads/strip-2.png "typetune banner")

-The shapes used take inspiration from CDs and vinyl,
+The shapes used take inspiration from CDs and vinyl, key symbols in the music industry.
+Their shape is echoed in the logo, demonstrating cohesion on the website.